CodeYourFuture/curriculum/content/js2/blocks/side-effects/index.md

 ```

 We've established that we shouldn't use `splice` to retrieve the median from the input array.
-Fix the implementation of `calculateMedian` above so it no longer calls `splice` and mutates the input.
+Fix the implementation of `calculateMedian` above so it no longer calls `splice` (which mutates the input), and instead gives the right answer _without_ mutating the input.

 {{</tab>}}